FreddySoderberg/Labb3_API/README.md

 # Labb3_API

-Created a DB through Entity Framework, code-first, with 2 mapping tables looking like; Person(model) -> PersonInterest(mapping-table) -> Interest(model) -> InterestLink(mapping-table) -> Link(model)
+Created a Database through Entity Framework, code-first, with 2 mapping tables looking like;

+Person(model) -> PersonInterest(mapping-table) -> Interest(model) -> InterestLink(mapping-table) -> Link(model)

+After that I created a REST-API with a generic interface, controllers and serives/repositories.
+You can call this API by running it and using Postman or anything else to get the data through this API.

+This is my first API and now in hindsight, I'd love to remake some things I've learned along the way, but as it stands right now I have other school assignments and don't have time to polish everything I'd like to.
+So please look at this with a grain of salt.

 ## Acknowledgements //Creds where it's due.